matfrei/cheatsheets/python.md

 ```
 func is a callback, often a lambda expression
 ```
-lamda list_element: list_element[1] # in a list of tuples, use the second value of each tuple as key
+lambda list_element: list_element[1] # in a list of tuples, use the second value of each tuple as key
 ```